Best Signal Mirrors for Rescue and Survival

 Inexpensive, Effective, and Durable

-A solid pick for any survival kit.
-This mirror rivals top-of-the-line mirrors at a third of the cost.
-The retroreflective grid makes flashing small targets far away easy for anyone.
+A solid pick for any survival kit, this mirror rivals top-of-the-line mirrors at half the cost.

 *Price at time of publishing; check for price changes or sales.

-This mirror is your standard 2″ x 3″ signal mirror, but is made of acrylic and weighs hardly anything at 1 ounce.
+This mirror is your standard 2″ x 3″ signal mirror, but it is made of laminated glass, so it weighs a bit more.
 It comes with an important retroreflective sighting grid that makes aiming extremely easy and really sets it apart from standard mirrors.
-It also has a small whistle on the lanyard and a compass on the back, but I wouldn’t rely on either as your main tool.
-Still, it’s always nice to have redundancies.

 EDC Signal Mirror